frederic-perez/AmE-dictionary/data/dictionary.md

 __palaver<sup>2</sup>__ _v_
 __pale__ _adj_ :three: Inferior or unimpressive. _The new cheese is a pale imitation of continental cheeses._ _He called Mr. Trump’s proposal “beyond the pale.”_
 __paleo__
+__palfrey__ _n_ A palfrey is a type of horse that was highly valued as a riding horse in the Middle Ages.
+It was a lighter-weight horse, usually a smooth gaited one that could amble, suitable for riding over long distances.
 __palisades__ _n_
 __pall__ _n_ :five::hammer: _The tragedy casts a pall over Austin._
 __palladium__